Manufacture Your Day by PUSHING YOURSELF OUT OF YOUR COMFORT ZONE

-I became really creative how to get a decision maker on the phone.
+I became really creative about how to get a decision-maker on the phone.
 Did you know that people who work in sales tell you almost anything you want to know?
 Yes, including the name and cell phone number of General Managers or the best time to get a hold of them.
 There may be exceptions but this worked really well for me.
-I was also very personable on the phone, so that people often thought they had met me before.
+I was also very personable on the phone so people often thought they had met me before.

 My goal was to 1. keep them on the phone and to 2. get a meeting.
 When I had a week with 3 scheduled meetings from about 130 cold calls, it was a good week for me.

 Resilience is something that everyone should develop.
 It is a wonderful quality to have.